EmilyWoodTUD/C16305746_PROJECT_CODE/README.md

 # C16305746_PROJECT
 Author: Emily Wood, C16305746.
+Date: 19/05/21

-This repository contains the code for final year project in award for Bsc degree in Biomedical and Molecular Diagnostics submitted to School of Biological & Health Sciences, City Campus, Technological University Dublin.
+This repository contains the code for final year project by Emily Wood in award for Bsc degree in Biomedical and Molecular Diagnostics, Technological University Dublin, City Campus.

-Project Title:
-"Computational Analysis of Drug Combinations to Normalize Aberrant Response of Macrophages to Mycobacterium Tuberculosis"

 R programming software and version 3.6.1 (https://www.r-project.org/) was used.
 Additonally RStudio program, version 1.2.5019 (https://www.rstudio.com) was utilised for generation of this code and is denoted to as .R scripts.